expfactory/expfactory/docs/pages/1-generate.md

 ## Recipe Generation
-To generate a Dockerfile to build our custom image, we need to run expfactory in the container, and mount a folder (`my-experiment` in the example below) to retrieve the Dockerfile.
-The folder should not already contain a Dockerfile, and most appropriate is a new folder that you intend to set up with version control (a.k.a.
+To generate a Dockerfile to build our custom image, we need to run expfactory in the container, and mount a folder to write the Dockerfile.
+If we are installing local experiments, they should be in this folder.
+The folder should not already contain a Dockerfile, and we recommend that you set this folder up with version control (a.k.a.
 Github).
 That looks like this:

 ```
 mkdir -p /tmp/my-experiment/data